 Japanese Values Have Changed

 There is a sort of contradiction in contemporary Japanese society in that as life has become more fast paced, complicated and uncertain people naturally tend to seek out intangible values such as warmth of the heart, connectedness among family, and friends and, well, something to hold on to.
 We have seen in recent years the continued delay in marriage, a seeming lack of desire by many couples to have children, or to put it off, or for young women to take more time to get married, if they do at all.
 It has been well noted by social scientists that at a time when society seems to be going through increasing stresses the traditional outlet of creating a family for support seems to be waning.
-If anything, the combined effects of 20 plus years of perceived “economic slump” heightened by the Lehman Shock, and then extenuated by the event of 3.11 have created an atmosphere where having someone to love, hold and fuss over seems a very natural reaction.
+If anything, the combined effects of 20 plus years of perceived “economic slump” heightened by the Lehman Shock, and then extenuated by the pandemic have created an atmosphere where having someone to love, hold and fuss over seems a very natural reaction.

 When Japanese people found that they could no longer rely or depend on the “outer-world” such as company, society and monetary tangibles, they have revisited inner value of family, family-sharing experience, of real meaning of connectedness with people and friends.
 “Uchi-naka (In-home) consumption,” “working fathers-going home early from work,” “boom of SNS” are all indications of such value shifts.
 This is where pets come in.
 The pet boom after 2000 was not necessarily a trend to follow, rather was a desire to follow.
 Certainly pets give you love, comfort, smiles, laughter etc unconditionally and they provide a healing-effect without the need to make longer term social commitments.